felipe-suzuki/LearningPython/README.md

 # LearningPython
 I will be uploading the content I am learning from the book Learning Python 5th Edition by Mark Lutz.
+The content presented is for studying purposes only!

 Chapter 01 and 03 does not present any critical code, but you should read the PDF file for some valuable information.